 Donald Trump is toxic.
 The GOP is finished.
 Joe Biden won; he has a mandate — all of these things are false.
+Yes, the liberal media says otherwise, but what else is new.
 Also, it would seem demography is not destiny and higher turnout isn’t an automatic lock for Democrats.
 We have another autopsy of sorts from The Washington Post on the 2020 election.
 Want to take a guess how many votes Republicans needed to control everything?
 One million votes, two million?
 Nope.
 It didn’t even break 100,000.
 It was 90,000 votes.
 Republicans just needed 90,000 votes to control all of Washington this past election cycle.
 Literally minor changes in the presidential, House, and Senate races could have led to the GOP coming into 2021 with a unified government.
 There are many ways to skin the electoral cat as some have said in the past.
 It’s not all grounded in the popular vote.
 The Electoral College strategy is different.
 Are we shocked that Donald Trump had fewer popular votes than Joe Biden?
 No, we knew this was going to be the case, as the areas that are fastest growing are typically Democratic bastions, which also do next to nothing regarding expanding the Left’s ability to reach 270 any easier.
 What about Florida?
 Yeah, the state has become more diverse for sure.
 It’s also more Republican than it was back in 2000 — go figure.
 Demography is not destiny and there are a host of issues where civil war can break out among Democrats, especially regarding who is filling the campaign coffers.

 Non-whites may vote reliably Democratic, but white educated liberals were the ones who filled the war chests and gave money at disproportionate rates.
 The ones who sign the checks will always get their phone calls answered.
 I see a big issue with that on the horizon, but we’ll just wait and see what happens.
 Let Democrats be the ones who cause their own car crash.